reecursion/11411-11611-nlp-website/index.md

 ---

 <div class="home-content">
+  <p class="schedule-note" style="text-align: center;">Note: This website reflects the course structure, materials, and schedule for the Spring 2025 offering.
+Content is subject to change and may differ in future semesters. </p>
   <div class="course-intro card">
     <h2>Welcome to Natural Language Processing</h2>
     <p>This course is an introduction to natural language processing, one of the most exciting and important fields of artificial intelligence.
 It is a multidisciplinary field that combines insights and methodologies from machine learning, theoretical computer science, linguistics, and the social sciences.</p>